 Some drug categories (eg, analgesics, anticoagulants, antihypertensives, antiparkinsonian drugs, diuretics, hypoglycemic drugs, psychoactive drugs) pose special risks for elderly patients.
 Some, although reasonable for use in younger adults, are so risky as to be considered inappropriate for the elderly.
-The Beers Criteria are most commonly used to identify such inappropriate drugs (see Table 5: Drug Therapy in the Elderly: High-Risk Drugs in the Elderly (Based on the Beers Criteria)).
+The Beers Criteria are most commonly used to identify such inappropriate drugs (see see High-Risk Drugs in the Elderly (Based on the Beers Criteria)).
 The Zhan expert panel further categorized some inappropriate drugs from the Beers Criteria into 3 groups:

 |PrintOpen table in new window